 Getting your idea noticed is good.
 But if it attracts the attention of a critic / idea killer, they’ve got many ways to stop your idea making it.

-If they notice your idea early enough, they’ll often try to head it off before it even gets started.
-They want to stop it gathering any momentum.
+If they notice your idea early enough, they’ll often try to head it off before it gets started.
+They want to stop it gathering momentum.

 It happens a lot in businesses where the culture demands approvals.
 You get a team of senior leaders who control everything.
 Nothing happens without their say-so.
 Approval teams and processes kill ideas all the time.

 Breakthrough innovations, for example.
 Working with a new supplier.
 New ways of working like digital marketing and e-Commerce.
-Approval teams make it hard to get any of these types of ideas off the ground.
+Approval teams make it hard to get these types of ideas off the ground.

 They create an environment hostile to new ideas.
 They slow things down by only meeting once a month.
 There’s long lists of detailed requirements you need to meet before they’ll look at your idea.
 Everything has to be on the agenda well in advance.
 Do something late, or the wrong way, and they won’t look at it.
 These are all idea killer tactics.
 Rigid formats and fixed timelines make getting new ideas started hard work.

 Jumping through all their hoops drains away your enthusiasm, excitement and energy.
 Your idea gets suffocated by this idea killer tactic.

 To get past this, you have to look at the process of how ideas start life in your business.